Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Sharpness of the main theorem

 Now consider the class $x_k=a^*+(k+1)b^* \in C_1$, for $k \geq 2$.
 The corresponding pseudo-Anosov monodromy $f_{1,k}$ is defined on a surface $S_k$ with $|\chi(S_k)|=||x_k||=2k$ and its expansion factor is the largest root of $t^{2k+2}-t^{k+1}(t^2+t+1)+t^2=t^2 LT_{1,k}$, which is $|LT_{1,k}|$.
 Hence $f_{1,k}$ attains equality in \Cref{thm:sharpthm}.

-Indeed, the first family of train track maps we described in \Cref{subsec:evensharpness} is obtained from $f_{1,k}$.
-However, the way in which we computed the train tracks is rather ad hoc and unsatisfying; to come up with a systematic way to do this computation is a subject of future work.
-Also, we remark that the maps $f_{1,k}$ are considered in \cite{Hir10} as well, even though invariant train tracks were not provided there.
+Indeed, the first family of train track maps we described in \Cref{subsec:evensharpness} is computed from $f_{1,k}$.
+Here we will not demonstrate this computation since the details are rather tedious.
+It suffices to say that we essentially followed the methodology in \cite{Kin15}; see in particular \cite[Example 4.2]{Kin15}.
+We also remark that the maps $f_{1,k}$ are considered in \cite{Hir10} as well, even though invariant train tracks were not provided there.

 Similarly, consider the L13n5885 link (= the Whitehead sister link = the $(-2,3,8)$-pretzel link) complement, which we denote by $M_2$.
 It can be computed (for example by using the veering triangulation \texttt{fLLQcbeddeehhbghh\_01110}) that the Alexander polynomial of $M_2$ is